-An authorized insurer should notify the IA when it is planning 6.1. to enter into a new material outsourcing arrangement or significantly vary Unless otherwise justifiable by the insurer, the an existing one. notification should be made at least three months before the day on which the new outsourcing arrangement is proposed to be entered into or the existing arrangement is proposed to be varied significantly.
-The insurer should satisfy the IA that it has taken into account and properly addressed all the essential issues set out in Section 5 of this Guideline in the planning The IA, if considered appropriate, may discuss with the insurer on stage. any area of concern on the outsourcing arrangement and require it to take necessary actions to address the concerns.
+- 31. An authorized insurer should notify the IA when it is planning to enter into a new or significantly vary an existing material outsourcing arrangement.
+Unless otherwise justifiable by the insurer, the notification should be made at least three months before the day on which the new outsourcing arrangement is proposed to be entered into or the existing arrangement is proposed to be varied significantly.
+The insurer should satisfy the IA that it has taken into account and properly addressed all the essential issues set out in Section V of this Guidance Note in the planning stage.
+The IA, if considered appropriate, may discuss with the insurer on any area of concern on the outsourcing arrangement and require it to take necessary actions to address the concerns.
 The three-month prior notification period may be extended by the IA if the insurer is not able to address the area of concerns to the satisfaction of the IA within the period.
-In the event that the three-month prior notification period has expired without the IA having communicated with the insurer on the proposed outsourcing arrangement or significant changes, the insurer may take it that the proposal is acceptable to the IA and proceed to enter into the proposed arrangement or changes.
+In the event that the threemonth prior notification period has expired without the IA having communicated with the insurer on the proposed outsourcing arrangement or significant changes, the insurer may take it that the proposal is acceptable to the IA and proceed to enter into the proposed arrangement or changes. - 32.

-6.2.
 The prior notification to the IA should be accompanied with a detailed description of the proposed outsourcing arrangement to be entered into or the significant change proposed to be made.
-The IA may request any additional information where the IA considers it necessary in order to assess the potential impact on the insurer's risk profile.
+The IA may request any additional information where he considers it necessary in order to assess the potential impact on the insurer's risk profile.
 For overseas material outsourcing, the IA may also communicate with the home or host regulator of the insurer and the service provider to seek clarification or confirmation on relevant issues as considered necessary.

-6.3.
-After entering into a new material outsourcing arrangement or significantly varying an existing one, the insurer should within 30 days submit to the IA information relating to the arrangement.
-The information to be submitted includes:

-(a) the service outsourced;

-- (b) the name of the service provider; - (c) the location where the outsourced service is performed; - (d) the commencement date and expiry or renewal date of the outsourcing agreement; and - (e) a copy of the outsourcing agreement.
+- 33. After entering into a new or significantly varying an existing material outsourcing arrangement, the insurer should within 30 days submit to the IA information relating to the arrangement.
+The information to be submitted includes: - (a) the service outsourced; - (b) the name of the service provider; - (c) the location where the outsourced service is performed; - (d) the commencement date and expiry or renewal date of the outsourcing agreement; and - (e) a copy of the outsourcing agreement.